What does “employment at will” mean and can an employer truly terminate an employee for any reason?

 An Independent Contractor (“IC”) is someone who contracts with a company to provide specific services for a project, contract, short-term, or on an as-needed basis but is not an employee.
 Independent Contractors may be referred to as freelancers or “gig workers.”

 Employers benefit from working with IC’s.
 Employers do not withhold federal, state, or local taxes from payments made to IC’s and can avoid significant tax, wage, and other legal obligations associated with W-2 employees.
 IC’s are not entitled to the employer’s benefits programs (e.g., health insurance), or eligible for workers’ compensation coverage.

 While the financial benefits of working with an IC can be substantial, there are several drawbacks that should also be considered:

 The decision to hire an employee versus an IC requires careful consideration.
-A qualified and knowledgeable attorney can evaluate the unique needs of your business and help guide you through the complexities of working with an IC.
+A qualified and knowledgeable labor and employment attorney can evaluate the unique needs of your business and help guide you through the complexities of working with an IC.

 As vaccines against COVID-19 become widely accessible, many employers are considering whether they can mandate their employees to get vaccinated as a condition of employment.
 In most cases, the answer is yes, subject to certain limitations.

 Although COVID-19 vaccines remain optional, the federal government has stated that employers may lawfully require vaccines for employees who enter the workplace, provided that employers comply with the Americans with Disabilities Act (ADA) and Title VII of the Civil Rights Act.